 INTERVENE AND NEW PROBE PANEL

 Within 3 days of the incident, the then ASP Anand Prakash Tiwari found that IO (investigative officer) Dilip Kumar Medhi was not investigating the case as it should be, Mr. Tiwari took the case seriously and formed new probe panel under Circle Inspector Younus Ahmed.
 ASP Mr. Tiwari himself went to investigate at the place of occurrence and did a video recording of the investigation.
 The investigation team also seized the ‘pillow’ that the ASP strongly believed as the murder weapon as he witnessed a ‘crawl mark’ of the ‘Sindoor’ of deceased Sumita.
-The seized pillow had the stained of mark of like vermilion.
+The seized pillow had the stained mark of like vermilion.

-Before Mr. Anand Prakash Tiwari finishes the investigation completely, he got transferred to Udalguri district by promotion as the Superintendent of Police.
+Before Mr. Anand Prakash Tiwari finishes the investigation completely, he got transferred to the Udalguri district by promotion as the Superintendent of Police.
 Surprisingly, soon after Mr. Tiwari’s transfer, the investigative officer Younus Ahmed was also transferred and a new investigative officer was assigned to probe the case.

 As said by late Sumita Deka’s brother, it is not only mysterious but fishy that there was a political influence to soften the case in favor of the accused as accused Binod Barman was a leader of Asom Sena‘s (a unit of AASU) Dharmapur Anchalik Committee.